 Lecture Rooms: Students have full access to lecture rooms in the very center of the city (centro storico) in Palazzo Taverna - one of the oldest palazzos in Rome.
 This 13th-century palace is located within walking distance of the Piazza Navona, Vatican, the Pantheon, the Coliseum and the Roman Forum.
 Dante referred to the palace in his literary masterpiece "The Divine Comedy"!

-- Additional excursions under consideration:
+- Additional excursions are currently under consideration.

 - Opportunities for independent travel on non-excursion weekends

 If you do not have a PASSPORT: Please check www.travel.state.gov for the nearest local passport office and forms.
 Auburn Abroad recommends that you apply for a passport as soon as possible.
 If you already have a passport: Please check the expiration date.
 Passports should be valid for at least 6 months following your scheduled time abroad.

 - U.S. Citizens do not need a visa for this program